Image: Collage (Future), by Jenn Addesso, 2017.

 Dates: March 16—19 at 8pm & March 19 at 2pm & March 23 at 7pm.
 Theatre of the Arts, Modern Languages Building

-This multimedia performance will draw upon the creative output of three courses held in the fall term of 2016: Drama 368 (Collaborative Creation), Drama 366 (Writing for Performance), and Drama 331 (Design Theory and Practice).
-Through writing, performance, and other media, Unconscious Curriculum will use collaborative approaches to performance creation to examine the experience of rape culture in the lives of University of Waterloo students.
+This multimedia performance drew upon the creative output of three courses held in the fall term of 2016: Drama 368 (Collaborative Creation), Drama 366 (Writing for Performance), and Drama 331 (Design Theory and Practice).
+Through writing, performance, and other media, Unconscious Curriculum used collaborative approaches to performance creation to examine the experience of rape culture in the lives of University of Waterloo students.

-This collaboration is unique in the history of our program, and we are excited to experience the results of this work.
-In addition to the performance there will be a symposium, including a panel of qualified experts, who work toward addressing the problem of rape culture on our campus and in the Waterloo region.
-Please join us for this important event in March.
+This collaboration was unique in the history of our program.
+In addition to the performance there was a symposium, including a panel of qualified experts, who worked toward addressing the problem of rape culture on our campus and in the Waterloo region.

 Andrew Houston, Melanie Bennett, Paul Cegys, Troy Hourie, Sharon E. Secord, Colin Labadie